 You know that you need to teach grammar.
-But when you look at your students’ writing, you’re overwhelmed.
+But when you look at your high school students’ writing, you’re overwhelmed.
 How can you possibly explain a semicolon or all of the comma rules when your students can’t even write a complete sentence?
 I’ve gone through the same struggle, my friend.
 While you probably can’t turn all of your students into Shakespeares in a semester, you can help them improve greatly.
-In this post, I hope to help show you how to teach grammar (especially to struggling students).
+In this post, I hope to help show you how to teach grammar to (struggling) high school students.

 A lot of English teachers just don’t teach grammar.
-Or maybe they toss out a lesson about apostrophes here or an apostrophe activity here.
-Grammar and punctuation are viewed as filler lessons, not the main event.
+Or maybe they toss out a lesson about apostrophes here or a semicolon activity here.
+Too often, grammar and punctuation are viewed as filler lessons–not the main event.

 This is also why a lot of English teachers don’t see their students’ grammar abilities improve.